wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

 * 2.4.0 is a major new release; lots of bug fixes and feature enhancements.
-2.4.1 fixes a couple bugs in the print view; 2.4.2 a bug with upcoming events and 2.4.3 a SQL error relating to sorting
+2.4.4: event manager default sort direction fixed, print view date selection, option to hide 'more' link in event view.